 EFT can be a form of couples therapy, individual therapy, or family therapy.
 It can help people who are struggling with conflict, distress, and poor communication skills.
 Couples struggling with addiction, depression, chronic illness, or Post-Traumatic Stress Disorder (PTSD) will likely benefit significantly from EFT.
 Like the Gottman Method, this form of therapy can be intense, so it will be more successful if both parties are fully committed to the process.

 Looking for a skilled Gottman Therapy or EFT therapist?
-Call Nomina to see how we can help.
+Call Nomina Integrated Health to see how we can help.